magento/knowledge-base/src/troubleshooting/general/404-error-web-set-up-wizard-cloud.md

 ## Issue

-When installng an extension using Web Setup Wizard a 404 page displays.
+When installing an extension using Web Setup Wizard a 404 page displays.

 <ins>Steps to reproduce</ins>: